vibewell25/vibewell/docs/docs/guides/CODE-QUALITY.md

    - Implement full responsive design # Code Consolidation Plan

 ## Overview
-This document outlines the approach for consolidating duplicate code implementations in the Vibewell project, with a focus on auth hooks, form validation utilities, and other core functionality.
+This document outlines the approach for consolidating duplicate code implementations in the VibeWell project, with a focus on auth hooks, form validation utilities, and other core functionality.

 ## 1. Auth Hook Consolidation